M-delRio/Location-API/README.md

 # Database
 MongoDB is used to store data.
 A non-relational DB is appropriate for our use case:
 - **entity relationship**: there is a relationship between `events` and `moments` (an event can be associated with several moments) however this relationship is established dynamically by the `start` and `end` values of each entity
-- **scaling**: given the volume of data collected horizontal scaling which is simpler with denormalized data
+- **scaling**: given the volume of data collected horizontal scaling is likely and can be simpler with denormalized data

 The app is currently configured to retrieve data from a local store.
 To use the current version of the API MongoDB needs to be installed and running locally.
 A `location_api` database is required and can be created from the console with the following command
 ```console